Fujita Medical Journal

 Editors as authors in the journal

-Any member of the journal’s Editorial Board, including the Editor-in-Chief, who is an author of a submitted manuscript is excluded from the peer review process.
+Any member of the journal’s Editorial Board, including the Editor-in-Chief, who is an author of a submitted manuscript is excluded from the peer review and decision process of their own manuscript.
 Within the journal’s online manuscript submission and tracking system, they will be able to see their manuscript as an author but not as an editor, thereby maintaining the confidentiality of peer review.

 Responding to potential ethical breaches